By Dr. Mercola

 Earlier this year rising grain costs recently pushed world food prices to near-record levels!

-However, if you live in the United States it is not so much that the price of food is rising; the problem is that the value of the U.S. dollar is being decimated and will continue to decline as long as the U.S. Federal Reserve continues printing trillions of dollars out of thin air, thereby creating inflation.
+However, if you live in the United States it is not so much that the price of food is rising.
+The problem is the declining value of the U.S. dollar is being decimated and will continue to decline as long as the U.S. Federal Reserve continues printing trillions of dollars out of thin air, thereby creating inflation.

 This, in turn, leads to a devaluation of the dollar and an increase in prices for most commodities, including food.